Euro-Atlantic Partnership Council: USA involvement in the EAPC

 The USA served as one of the founding members of the NACC, the predecessor of the EAPC, in December 1991.
 Following the collapse of the NACC and the fusion of the PfP and the EAPC, the United States continued to serve on the EAPC as one of its key members.

 In the post-Cold War era, The USA objective was to express more global interests in confronting crises and challenges.
 USA officials remained hopeful that cooperation with Russia was possible.
-According to Ingrid Lundestad in, “Turning Foe to Friend?
-USA Objectives in Including Russia in Post-Cold War Euro-Atlantic Security Co-operation”, the inclusion of Russia within the EAPC was understood to provide reconciliation and stability to the United States and the Euro-Atlantic region.
+According to Ingrid Lundestad, the inclusion of Russia within the EAPC was understood to provide reconciliation and stability to the United States and the Euro-Atlantic region.

 The promotion of democracy and market economics serves as an incentive for the United States to be involved in the EAPC.
 Greater European integration in the United States, combined with a persistent transatlantic bond, is one of the greatest motivators for the United States to be involved in the EAPC.